IPU Logo INTER-PARLIAMENTARY UNION

 Electoral Law 8 April 1969

-Constituencies - 25 multi-member constituencies (for 189 seats) covering the 23 governorates of the country (the most densely populated two governorates (Tunis and Sfax) each comprise two constituencies).
+Constituencies - 26 multi-member constituencies covering the 24 governorates of the country.
+The two most densely populated governorates (Tunis and Sfax) each comprise two constituencies.

-- 37 remaining seats are allotted proportionately to parties that didn't secure an absolute majority on the basis of percentage of votes won at the national level and the highest average formula, the aim being to ensure wider representation in Parliament.
+- 53 remaining seats are allotted to parties that fail to win any constituency seats.
+The seats are attributed on the basis of the percentage of votes won at the national level by using the highest average formula.
 The seat goes to the candidate whose name appears first on the list concerned at the time of its submission.

 Voting is not compulsory.